 Unfortunately temporarily closed due to the COVID-19 pandemic, it normally offers mornings for families and young children, which can be practiced on cute penguin-shaped learning aids.
 A mascot representing this friendly animal is also present on weekends and vacations.

 Fortunately, neighbourhood arenas offer free services.
 This is the case of the one in Outremont, which we tried during the holidays.
 Welcoming only 22 people at a time during the pandemic, you have to arrive early and expect to be able to skate at the next available time slot.
 A coupon is then given to families who are denied access so they can come back later and keep their priority.
-Currently temporarily closed due to new public health guidelines, you can still inquire about services in other arenas.
+You can inquire about services in other arenas in town.
 Here is the updated list.

 3. Skiing in and around some of Montreal’s parks